 - Longer articles, running from 2,000 to 3,000 words, are more reflective and detailed, bringing new information or a different point of view to a subject, raising questions, and/or proposing solutions to the dilemmas facing the world, nation, church, or individual.

 - "Last Word" column, a 750-word reflection, usually of a personal nature, on some aspect of the human condition: spiritual, individual, political, or social.

-We publish about thirty poems a year but do NOT accept poetry submissions via e-mail.
-Please include a self-addressed stamped envelope with submissions (no need to enclose a CV).
+We publish about thirty poems a year but do NOT accept poetry submissions via e-mail or Submittable.
+Please send poems to the address above; include a self-addressed stamped envelope with submissions (no need to enclose a CV).